Supplementary data: Ontario

 Topic: Improving access to shared medical records

-Title of image: Percentage of clinicians with access to clinical viewer with treatment data consolidated (including cancer) in 2020
+Title of image: Percentage of clinicians with access to clinical viewer with treatment data consolidated (including cancer) who are active users of the clinical viewer

 Priority 5 Action 3: Support children, adolescents and young adults at key transition points in their unique cancer journeys